apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-By isolating this type to the `MainActor`, any accesses for other domains
+By isolating this type to the `MainActor`, any accesses from other isolation domains
 must be done asynchronously.
 This makes it possible to safely pass instances around across domains.